 Integrative healthcare practitioner, leader, and NUNM alumna confirmed by university’s Board of Directors

-Portland, Oregon – The National University of Natural Medicine (NUNM) Board of Directors announced the appointment of Melanie Henriksen, ND, LAc, CNM, as president of the university, effective July 1, 2021.
+Portland, Oregon – The National University of Natural Medicine (NUNM) Board of Directors announced the appointment of Melanie Henriksen, ND, LAc, CNM, as president/CEO of the university, effective July 1, 2021.
 Dr. Henriksen has served as interim president since Oct.
 30, 2020.

 “Determined to find a way through the uncertainty and challenges of 2020, the Board of Directors invited a fresh start through new leadership: Dr. Melanie Henriksen,” said NUNM Board Chair Christoph Kind, ND.
 “After a comprehensive and deliberate evaluation by the Board, which included feedback from student, faculty, staff, and administrative leaders, I am honored to announce Dr. Henriksen has been offered and has accepted the permanent position of NUNM President.
 I am personally grateful for her dedication and efforts that brought our institution to this new, stronger place.
 NUNM’s future looks bright.”

 During her eight-month tenure as interim president, Dr. Henriksen oversaw the university’s Covid-19 protocols, including the return to hybrid and in-person classes starting the Summer 2021 term.
 In April 2021, she presented a balanced budget for the 2021-2022 fiscal year – without increasing tuition for the first time in over 20 years.
 The budget also restored cost-of-living adjustments for all NUNM staff and faculty, and increased retirement contributions for all full-time NUNM employees.